mbahcliff/Multi-class-weather-classification-system/README.md

 ## Dataset

 The dataset is from mendeley data.
-The dataset was published  on 09-13-2018 Multi-class weather dataset(MWD) for image classification is a valuable dataset used in the research paper entitled “Multi-class weather recognition from still image using heterogeneous ensemble method”.
+The dataset was published  on 09-13-2018 Multi-class weather dataset(MWD) for image classification is a valuable dataset used in the research paper entitled “Multi-class weather recognition from still image using heterogeneous ensemble method” [3].
 The dataset provides a platform for outdoor weather analysis by extracting various features for recognizing different weather conditions.
 The dataset is unstructured and it's divided into 4 classes: cloudy, shiny, sunrsise and rainy.

 Link to dataset website: https://data.mendeley.com/datasets/4drtyfjtfy/1

 Link to dataset: https://md-datasets-cache-zipfiles-prod.s3.eu-west-1.amazonaws.com/4drtyfjtfy-1.zip

+## References